Lawsuit seeks to block Missouri’s voter ID law

 “States are not allowed to make an end run around voting rights by forcing burdensome changes to election law and then failing to provide the required funding for proper implementation,” said ACLU attorney Sophia Lakin.

-Secretary Ashcroft’s office hasn’t responded to a Missourinet inquiry for comment.
+Secretary Ashcroft’s office said it’s policy to not comment on an ongoing lawsuit.
 The lawsuit was filed Thursday by The American Civil Liberties Union and the Advancement Project on behalf of the Missouri NAACP and the League of Women Voters of Missouri.

 33 states, mostly led by Republican Governors and legislatures, have enacted some form of a voter ID law in recent years.